B i o g r a p h y

 She moved from London to Scotland in 1990 to develop her career as a composer.
 Her music embraces many influences: particularly jazz and Scottish traditional music.

 She has recently moved to Brighton, and is married to writer Peter Thomson.
-She still performs regularly as violist, pianist and narrator, and as a presenter and contributor on TV and radio.
+She still performs regularly as violist, pianist and narrator.

 Since 1999 her music has been championed by the BIS label, who have recorded much of her work.